ak1bhasan/ak1bhasan/README.md

 ---

 ### About Me
 I'm Akib Hasan, a **Competitive Programmer** and **Computer Science and Engineering (CSE)** student at [Metropolitan University](https://metrouni.edu.bd/).
-I have a strong foundation in **C** and **C++**, and I am deeply passionate about solving algorithmic challenges and continuously improving my skills.
-My goal is to contribute to impactful software solutions and gain hands-on experience in software development and system design.
+I have a strong foundation in **C** and **C++**, with a keen interest in algorithmic problem-solving.
+My goal is to leverage my skills in building impactful software solutions, focusing on both system-level design and high-performance applications.
+I’m passionate about data structures, algorithms, and software development and aim to continuously enhance my problem-solving and coding skills.

 ---